gemforce-team/gemsmith/README.md

 * Gemsmith also includes a configuration file that allows you to rebind hotkeys.
 This includes both Gemsmith's own functions and base game's hotkeys.

+* Press Alt + "Perform combine" hotkey to reload your config and recipes.

 * Gemsmith keeps a log of the last session, if you see a floating message saying that an error has occured, there might be more information in there.
 Consult the README included with releases for details.